NMMI/qbadmin/README.md

-# Command line tools for the qbmoves
+# Command line tools for qbmoves and hands

 ### IMPORTANT: Versioning:
 Each of the repositories in the following table has a version number